In this post “ISO 9001 Clauses Explained” we dive into Interested Parties.

 b) the requirements of these interested parties that are relevant to the quality management system.

 There are instances where a supplier may also be an interested party given their impact on the business or the marketplace as a whole.
 Other examples of interested parties can and do include the surrounding neighborhood.
-Interested parties has a significant overlap with the context of the organization, as such if your organization resides next to a residential area, or perhaps a school your operations can carry significant impact to that local residential area.
-In a similar manner the additional flow of traffic, people, pedestrians and children in the area could then have an impact on your organization as well.
-Identification of all of these various interested parties of various types is critical to the organization.
+Interested parties has a significant overlap with the context of the organization.
+If your organization resides next to a residential area, or perhaps a school, your operations can carry significant impact to that local residential area.
+In a similar manner, the additional flow of traffic, people, pedestrians and children in the area could then have an impact on your organization as well.
+Identification of all of these interested parties of various types is critical to the organization.
 Interested Parties, as a consequence, impact the scope of the management system and must be taken into consideration.

 The organization shall determine the boundaries and applicability of the quality management system